argentlabs/argent-contracts-starknet/contracts/multisig/README.md

 ## High-Level Specification

-The Argent Multisig account is a typical n-of-m  multisig that requires multiple signatures from different parties to authorize any operations.
-This helps to increase security as the account can still be safe even if one party gets compromised.
+The Argent Multisig account is a typical n-of-m  multisig.
+It requires multiple signatures from different parties to authorize any operation from the account.

-The account is controlled by multiple owners (or `signer`), and to generate a valid account signature you need at least some number of owner signatures.
-The minimum number of owners that need to sign is called the `threshold`.
+The account is controlled by multiple owners (or `signers`).
+The number of owners that need to approve an operation is called the `threshold`.

 This account leverages account abstraction, so the account can pay for its own transaction fees.

-A valid account signature is just a list of many individual owner signatures.
-This account signature can be used as a Starknet transaction signature or in the `is_valid_signature` method.
+A valid account signature is a list of `threshold` individual owner signatures.
+This account signature can be used to validate a Starknet transaction or an off-chain message through the `is_valid_signature` method.

-Any operation that changes the security parameters, like adding/removing/changing owners, upgrading, or changing the threshold will also require the approval (signature) of enough owners (current threshold).
+Any operation that changes the security parameters of the account, like adding/removing/changing owners, upgrading, or changing the threshold will also require the approval (signature) of `threshold` owners.

+By default the account can execute a sequence of operations such as calling external contracts in a multicall.
+A multicall will fail if one of the inner call fails.
+Whenever a function of the account must be called (`add_signers`, `remove_signers`, `upgrade`, etc), it should be the only call performed in this multicall.

+In addition to the main `__execute__` entry point used by the Starknet protocol, the account can also be called by an external party via the `execute_from_outside` method to e.g. enable sponsored transactions.
+The calling party must provide a valid account signature for the target execution.

 ## Signature format